rickyzonzon/CSC324-Individual-Project/documentation.md

 ### Source
 This data was sourced from [Fantasy Football Data Pros](https://www.fantasyfootballdatapros.com/csv_files).
 ## Audience
+Anyone with at least a rudimentary understanding of the American football and the NFL should be able to use this application and understand the visualizations.
+Fantasy football players in particular stand to benefit from the use of this tool.
+If they are looking to improve their performance in fantasy leagues, they can use this tool to find statistical relationships and apply that knowledge in their fantasy-related decisions.
 ## Questions
 ## Insights
 ## Future Improvements